hackrobotman/SubnauticaNitrox-2.0/README.md

 11. Look for the line processStartInfo.FileName = "steam://rungameid/14899496267188011008"
 12. Replace what's in quotes with what you copied in step 7.

 Now you should be good to go!
-Have fun playing with your friends, even if they have pirated copies, and remember, Sunrunner is a bitch.
+Have fun playing with your friends, even if they have pirated copies, and remember, support the developers!

+Sunrunner is a bitch.